Cyclone Idai and the impact of climate change on agriculture

 Concern and the Irish government have a successful history of working together, and this five-year partnership continues to build on the work that has been done in the fight against poverty and inequality.
 The success stories of Mafulesi, Sediqa, Ramatu and Muna, outlined below, illustrate how the programme continues to transform lives.

-This is Mafulesi Matengambiri, a mother of three from Galafa village in the Nasanje district, Malawi.
+Mafulesi Matengambiri (main image) is a mother-of-three from Galafa village in the Nasanje district in Malawi.
 Mafulesi experienced a difficult marriage and was eventually abandoned by her husband, leaving her to support her children on her own.
 With very little income, Mafulesi feared that she would not be able to provide for her children alone.

 The Village Savings and Loan groups have helped many women in Mafulesi’s district Nsanje, with 78% of women reporting control over earnings in 2014, compared to 42% in 2012.

 This is nine-year-old Sediqa.
 She lives in the Takhar Province, north-eastern Afghanistan and attends the Khashai Dun School, which is supported by Concern.
-In Afghanistan, only 17% of the overall population – an only 6% of women - attend any type of formal education.
+In Afghanistan, only 17% of the overall population – and only six per cent of women - attend any type of formal education.

 With the support of Irish Aid, Concern is implementing a programme to provide education to 4,000 children in north-eastern Afghanistan.
 The programme aims to create child friendly schools, and to provide quality teaching and libraries.
 Concern is also training teachers and encouraging parents to place greater value on their children’s education, particularly for girls.

 This is Ramatu.
-She lives with her four children and mother in Mamondor, a small village in Tonkolili District, Sierra Leone.
+She lives with her four children and mother in Mamondor, a small village in Tonkolili District in Sierra Leone.
 Ramatu is trained as a community conversations facilitator and she is the chairwoman of the community conversations club in her village.

 “We have set up a community conversations club with 35 members, both women and men, and we are planning to raise money to use for the development of our children.”